MartinThoma/MartinThoma.github.io/_posts/2013-05-05-google-code-jam-round-1b-2013.md

   <li>When your target is above the ground, you can let the diamond slide down to calculate the size of the basis.</li>
 </ul>

-{% caption align="aligncenter" width="512" caption="You have to get those yellow diamonds first, before you can get the orange one." url="../images/2013/05/falling-diamonds-base.jpg" alt="A basis for diamonds" title="" height="323" class="size-full wp-image-65431" %}
+{% caption align="aligncenter" width="512" caption="You have to get those yellow diamonds first, before you can get the orange one." url="../images/2013/05/falling-diamonds-base.jpg" alt="A basis for diamonds"  height="323" class="size-full wp-image-65431" %}

-{% caption align="aligncenter" width="512" caption="Let Diamonds slide down" url="../images/2013/05/falling-diamonds-slide.jpg" alt="Let Diamonds slide down" title="" height="254" class="size-full wp-image-65441" %}
+{% caption align="aligncenter" width="512" caption="Let Diamonds slide down" url="../images/2013/05/falling-diamonds-slide.jpg" alt="Let Diamonds slide down"  height="254" class="size-full wp-image-65441" %}

 Note that you don't have to calculate a probabilty for the yellow pyramids.
 You get those with probability of 1.